Holiday savings tips

 Make a list — and, yes, check it twice — but leave no expense unconsidered.
 For instance, if you illuminate your home's exterior with holiday lights, consider how the additional power load may increase your electric bill, and factor that into your budget.
 If you're traveling, account for the cost of gas or airfare, lodging, meals, entertainment and more.
 Don’t forget things like cards and postage.
 And of course, remember to include how much you will spend on gifts.

 You’ll want to establish your budget for the holiday season as soon as possible.
-Want to safeguard your spending plan with a budget cushion?
+Want to help safeguard your spending plan with a budget cushion?
 Consider adding an additional $100 to $200 to your budget.